Characterizing downwards closed, strongly first order, relativizable dependencies: Preliminaries

 \subsection{Relativizable Dependencies}

 Sometimes it may be necessary to check whether a dependency holds not with respect to the current model, but with respect to some submodel thereof.
+This justifies the following definitions:\footnote{This notion of relativization of dependencies is closely related to the notion of relativization of formulas in Inclusion-Exclusion Logic discussed by R\"onnholm in \cite{ronnholm2018arity}.} \begin{Definition}[Relativized Dependencies] Let $P$ be any unary relation symbol, let $\D$ be any $k$-ary dependency, and let $\tuple t$ be a tuple of terms of length $k$.
+Then for all first order models $\M$ and all teams $X$ over $\M$ with the variables that appear in $\tuple t$ in their domain, $\M \models_X \D^P \tuple t$ if and only if \begin{enumerate} \item For all $t \in \tuple t$, $X(t) \subseteq P^\M$;\footnote{This condition is actually a consequence of the next one, but we state it explicitly for clarity.} \item $\langle P^\M, X(\tuple t)\rangle \in \D$. \end{enumerate} \end{Definition} \begin{Definition}[Relativizable Dependencies] A dependency $\D$ is relativizable if every sentence of $\FO(\D^P)$ is equivalent to some sentence of $\FO(\D)$ over the same signature. \end{Definition}

-This justifies the following definitions: \begin{Definition}[Relativized Dependencies] Let $P$ be any unary relation symbol and let $\D(R)$ be any dependency.
-Then $\M \models_X \D^P\tuple v$ iff $X(v) \subseteq P$ for all $v \in \tuple v$ and $\langle P, X(\tuple v)\rangle \in \D$. \end{Definition} \begin{Definition}[Relativizable Dependencies] A dependency $\D$ is relativizable if, for all unary predicates $P$ in the signature of $\M$, $\D^P$ is definable in $\FO(\D)$, in the sense that there exists some formula $\phi(\tuple v, P) \in \FO(\D)$ such that $\M \models_X \phi(\tuple v, P)$ if and only if $\M \models_X \D^P(\tuple v)$. \end{Definition} In particular, it follows from the above definitions that if $\D$ is relativizable and strongly first order then every sentence constructed out of relativized dependency atoms $\D^P \tuple t$ and first order connectives and literals is equivalent to some first order sentence.
+It follows from the above definitions that if $\D$ is relativizable and strongly first order then every sentence constructed out of relativized dependency atoms $\D^P \tuple t$ and first order connectives and literals is equivalent to some first order sentence.

 All the dependency atoms widely studied in the literature -- functional dependence, inclusion, independence and so on -- are relativizable.
 This can be verified by observing that they have the following, stronger property: \begin{Definition}[Closed-World Dependencies] A dependency $\D$ is \emph{closed} \\\emph{world} if, for all sets of elements $M$ and all relations $R$, if $M' = \{m \in M: \exists \tuple a \in R \text{ s.t. } m \in \tuple a\}$ is the set of all elements occurring in any tuple of $R$ then